 There are currently 11 Saudi-incorporated banks, including The Saudi British Bank (31% owned by HSBC), Banque Saudi Fransi, and The Saudi National Bank.
 Banks from the United Arab Emirates, Bahrain, Kuwait, Oman, Germany, Switzerland, France, the United States, Pakistan, Turkey, China, Qatar, and Japan are currently licensed to operate in the Kingdom of Saudi Arabia.

-Recent years have seen, for the first time, a number of consolidation transactions between banks operating in the Kingdom of Saudi Arabia.
-In June 2019, for example, SABB and Alawwal bank completed its merger, with SABB being the successor entity in a transaction that created the third largest bank in Saudi Arabia by assets.
-Additionally, in December 2018, it was announced that NCB has begun preliminary discussions to merge with Riyad Bank (both these banks have a common shareholder in the Saudi sovereign wealth fund—“The Public Investment Fund”—which owns 44% of NCB and 22% of Riyad Bank).
+Recent years have seen a consolidation in the banking sector in the Kingdom of Saudi Arabia.
+In March 2021, for example, SABB and Alawwal bank completed their merger, with SABB being the successor entity in a transaction that created the third largest bank in the Kingdom of Saudi Arabia by assets.
+Additionally, in April 2021, the National Commercial Bank and Samba Financial Group SJSC completed the biggest merger in the Middle East to create The Saudi National Bank.

 It is common practice for foreign banks that are licensed in foreign jurisdiction to lend from offshore to Saudi projects or corporations.
-This appears to be permitted by SAMA, provided the foreign banks concerned do not carry on deposit-taking or marketing activities in Saudi Arabia or otherwise have any form of presence in the Kingdom of Saudi Arabia.
+This appears to be permitted by SAMA, provided the foreign banks concerned do not carry on deposit-taking or marketing activities in the Kingdom of Saudi Arabia or otherwise have any form of presence in the Kingdom of Saudi Arabia.

 The Z&Co. team’s experience with Linklaters’ market-leading team on banking matters includes: